blogdaren/PHPCreeper/README.md

 ![EnglishVersion2](./Image/EnglishVersion2.png)

 ## Features
-* Inherit all features from [workerman](https://www.workerman.net)
+* Inherit almost all features from [workerman](https://www.workerman.net)
-* Free to customize various plugins and callback
+* Free to customize various plugins and callbacks
 * Free to customize the third-party middleware
 * Support for netflow traffic limitaion
 * Support for distributed deployment